sccbioinformatics/CSENS_Migration_docs/docs/index.md

 3) To mount the folder, **on LSENS** do:

+**NOTE.
+Have your pocket pass ready.
+If you are too slow entering it the login will fail.** No idea why, thats just the way it is.

 `sshfs <userID>@cs-diode:/home/<userid>/fs1_lsens  /home/<userid>/ToCOSMOS-SENS`

 4) **On LSENS2** you can now copy files into `ToCOSMOS-SENS` where they will be available in COSMOS-SENS. for example using copy: